Skip to content

 This article was last updated on 24th of April 2020.

-This article was written by Dr Aisling Dwyer MB BCh BAO (Medicine, Surgery and Obstetrics), MSc (Personalised Nutrition) in collaboration with Kathy Wheddon (Nutritional Therapist DipION) and was last updated on 6th April 2020.
+This article was written by Dr Aisling Dwyer MB BCh BAO (Medicine, Surgery and Obstetrics), MSc (Personalised Nutrition) in collaboration with Kathy Wheddon (Nutritional Therapist DipION).